 Key Takeaways

-- Removing old carpet and tack strips is the first step to a fresh start.
+- Removal of old carpet and tack strips is the prerequisite to a new start.

 Material | Quantity | Purpose |